benjaminheng/knowledge-base/content/outlier-clothing.md

 - Mobility is surprisingly good despite the lack of stretch.
 In fact I get more mobility in these ILPs than I do in the Futureworks.
 I have no issue cycling in these pants.
 - Breathes extremely well.
-This pants works amazingly in a tropical climate like Singapore.
+These pants work amazingly in a tropical climate like Singapore.
 - This is my go-to travel pants for tropical countries.
 It's lightweight, breathable, comfortable, and dries super quick.